must1/CarRental/README.md

 - Insert new car

 With inserting new client to DataBase, he gets unique client number, which is needed to use options of his menu.

+Technologies that has been used:
+- Java
+- Maven
+- JUnit
+- Mockito
+- Slf4j
+- MySQL